Preschool Program Information

 Welcome to Centennial Preschool!

 The Centennial School District provides high-quality part-day and full-day preschool experiences.
-Classrooms are located at each of the elementary schools in the Centennial School District as well as the Early Childhood Center.
+Full-day classrooms are located at each of the elementary schools in the district; part-day classes take place at the Early Childhood Center.
 Centennial Preschool prioritizes:

 Parent Involvement

 Throughout this web-brochure the term "parent" includes any adult caregiver for a student.
 Centennial Preschool welcomes parents, foster parents, grandparents, babysitters/nannies, and other caregivers.
-Part-day classes at the Early Childhood Center include a weekly parent attendance day, while full-day classes offer special opportunities for parent participation.
+Most part-day classes at the Early Childhood Center include a regular parent attendance day, while full-day classes offer special opportunities for parent participation.
 Centennial Preschool places an emphasis on parental involvement because research has shown that early childhood programs that involve parents and children learning together are more effective than programs that focus only on the child.

 Experienced, Caring Staff